o3de/o3de.org/content/docs/user-guide/gems/reference/debug/imgui.md

 | A (Lower Face Button) | Left Mouse Button (Btn1)  |
 | B (Right Face Button) | Right Mouse Button (Btn2) |

-You can adjust the sensitivity using `imgui_ControllerMouseSensitivity`
+You can adjust the sensitivity using `imgui_ControllerMouseSensitivity`.

 ## Discrete input mode
 When ImGui is visible, input is sent to both ImGui and the O3DE game/editor.
 Sometimes, it is more desirable to only control either ImGui or the game/editor at any given time.
 To facilitate this, the ImGui Gem supports a discrete input mode.

 By default, discrete input mode is off.
-It can be turned on in the ImGui O3DE menu, or with the [CVAR](#cvars) `imgui_DiscreteInputMode`
+It can be turned on in the ImGui O3DE menu, or with the [CVAR](#cvars) `imgui_DiscreteInputMode`.

 When this mode is enabled, ImGui will be given a 2nd visibility state, at this point, when toggling ImGui visibility via the HOME button or L3/R3 on a game controller, it will toggle through three states instead of just on and off.

-1. ImGui is off - ImGui is not visible,
+1. ImGui is off - ImGui is not visible.
 2. All input goes to ImGui - ImGui is visible and receiving all input.
 3. All input goes to the Game - ImGui is visible but input is going to the game.
 This allows ImGui profiling tools and others to be visible on screen while interacting with O3DE.